itamardag/EBookScraper/README.txt

-This is an extension to firefox (developed for v83) that downloads Ebooks from sites in blogpost format.
+This is an extension for firefox (developed for v83) that downloads Ebooks from sites in blogpost format.
 For a more detailed description and security warnings, see Description.txt.
 For license see LICENSE.

 To use this extension, add it as a temporary extension to firefox.